 Blocked nose in babies is a common occurrence.
 Thankfully there are many non-medicated products, which can be used to help with stuffy noses.
-Most ‘baby’ products which are available for the management of congestion can be used in newborn babies with few the exception of some vapour rubs.
+Most ‘baby’ products that are available for the management of congestion can be used in newborn babies with few the exception of some vapor rubs.
 Popular product available this review can be broadly divided into:

 - Saline nasal sprays and drops

 Symptoms Of A Blocked Nose In Babies

 Nasal congestion happens when excess mucus is present inside the nose.
 Most common causes of nasal congestion in babies are:

 - A child being unwell, for example having a cold (viral infection)